Inkheart series: Adaptations

 In October 2004, a series of various theatrical version of the first two books started with the world premiere of Inkheart at the Schauspielhaus Hannover.
 It has since been staged in several cities in Germany, notably at the Staatstheater Stuttgart, and the Wuppertaler Kinder- und Jugendtheater.
 In September 2006 a musical version premiered at the Junges Theater Bonn, involving over twenty actors and actresses and a live band.

 In 2004, New Line Cinema bought the film rights to all three books for a cinema adaptation, beginning with the production of the first novel, Inkheart.
 Funke moved to Los Angeles, California in May 2005 after she had accepted the offer to participate as the film's producer alongside Barry Mendel.
 Principal photography on Inkheart began on location in Liguria, Italy on 8 November 2006, before moving to Shepperton Studios in Surrey, England.
 Directed by Iain Softley, the film is based on a screenplay by David Lindsay-Abaire and involving an ensemble cast, that includes Brendan Fraser, Helen Mirren, Paul Bettany, Jim Broadbent, Rafi Gavron, Andy Serkis and newcomer Eliza Bennett, among others.

 Sequel

 In April 2020, Cornelia Funke announced on her website that a fourth installment of the Inkworld adventures would be published by October 2021, which came as a surprise.
-The title of the novel is Die Farbe der Rache (The Color of Revenge), and is the final part of the story.
+The title of the novel is Die Farbe der Rache (The Colour of Revenge), and is the final part of the story.
 The first 15 chapters were serialized as audiobooks starting in April 2020 in Germany, even though the book wasn't finished at the time.
 Funke called this uncommon action a service to her fans under lockdown measures for the COVID-19 pandemic.
 The plot takes place five years after the events of Inkdeath, and includes all of the series’ major characters, like Meggie, Farid, Dustfinger, and Orpheus.
 According to the author, the term "revenge" refers to Orpheus longing for retribution by seeking help from an evil witch.